thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

    ms.date="07/06/2016"
    ms.author="suchiagicha"/>

-# Sécurisation des communications pour les services dans Azure Service Fabric
+# <a name="help-secure-communication-for-services-in-azure-service-fabric"></a>Help secure communication for services in Azure Service Fabric

-La sécurité est un des aspects les plus importants de la communication.
-L’infrastructure d’application Reliable Services fournit quelques piles et outils de communication prédéfinis afin d’améliorer la sécurité.
-Cet article vous explique comment améliorer la sécurité lorsque vous utilisez la communication à distance des services et la pile de communication Windows Communication Foundation (WCF).
+Security is one of the most important aspects of communication.
+The Reliable Services application framework provides a few prebuilt communication stacks and tools that you can use to improve security.
+This article will talk about how to improve security when you're using service remoting and the Windows Communication Foundation (WCF) communication stack.

-## Sécurisation d’un service lors de l’utilisation de la communication à distance des services
+## <a name="help-secure-a-service-when-you're-using-service-remoting"></a>Help secure a service when you're using service remoting

-Nous allons utiliser un [exemple](service-fabric-reliable-services-communication-remoting.md) existant qui explique comment configurer la communication à distance pour Reliable Services.
-Pour sécuriser un service lors de l’utilisation de la communication à distance des services, procédez comme suit :
+We'll be using an existing [example](service-fabric-reliable-services-communication-remoting.md) that explains how to set up remoting for reliable services.
+To help secure a service when you're using service remoting, follow these steps:

-1. Créez une interface, `IHelloWorldStateful`, qui définit les méthodes disponibles pour l'appel de procédure distante sur votre service.
-Votre service va utiliser `FabricTransportServiceRemotingListener`, qui est déclaré dans l’espace de noms `Microsoft.ServiceFabric.Services.Remoting.FabricTransport.Runtime`.
-Il s'agit d'une implémentation `ICommunicationListener` qui fournit des fonctionnalités de communication à distance.
+1. Create an interface, `IHelloWorldStateful`, that defines the methods that will be available for a remote procedure call on your service.
+Your service will use `FabricTransportServiceRemotingListener`, which is declared in the `Microsoft.ServiceFabric.Services.Remoting.FabricTransport.Runtime` namespace.
+This is an `ICommunicationListener` implementation that provides remoting capabilities.

     ```csharp
     public interface IHelloWorldStateful : IService